ST Edge AI Core - Command-line Interface

 c-model on a given device (also called runtime AI-stack).
 To compute

-these information, the '--target'
+these information, the '--target' option is used

 to know the targeted device and an embedded gcc-based compiler

-application should be available in the PATH
+application should be available in the PATH.

 The first part indicates the final contribution by module